FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 The metadata file must be a valid, well-formed XML 1.0 document.
 It must be called \"package.xml\", and must exist in the base directory of the software package.
 All understood XML tags are in lowercase, but unrecognized tags are **not** an error.
 Most tags are optional, and some only apply to certain types of package contents (for example, only Workbenches currently provide a \"classname\" element).
 Unneeded or unrecognized elements are ignored.

-Any file path specified in package.xml must use the slash (\"/\") as the directory separator: on systems that expect a different separator during execution (e.g. Windows) FreeCAD will automatically convert to the correct separator.
+Any file path specified in package.xml must use the slash (\"/\") as the directory separator   * on systems that expect a different separator during execution (e.g. Windows) FreeCAD will automatically convert to the correct separator.

 ## Content elements